link1905/system-design-101/content/docs/web-service/communication-protocols/streaming-protocols.md

 ```

 Why not rely solely on the router’s address?
-Because the nearest router might not be a public-facing one — sometimes it only serves a local network.
+Because the nearest router might not be a public-facing one, sometimes it only serves a local network.

 By using a **STUN** server,
 clients can discover their public addresses and attempt to establish direct connections.